-If you train later in the day, aim to consume around 2 litres of water through your day.
+If you train later in the day, aim to consume around 2 liters of water through your day.

 It’s best to keep drinking as soon as you stop your workout and keep going through around 500ml of fluid per hour in the first few hours after your session.

 Consider milk as post activity hydration.
-This can be very effective, as this recent study has concluded.
+This can be very effective, as this study has concluded.

-As milk is not easily digested during exercise, it’s consumption is not recommended during your workout.
-However, it’s potassium and protein content means that it has more than one purpose for post activity recovery.
+As milk is not easily digested during exercise, its consumption is not recommended during your workout.
+However, the potassium and protein content of milk make it ideal for post-activity recovery.

 Find What Works Best for You